Kids get special Halloween treat thanks to help from community

 Murphy says this isn’t just about giving kids costumes.
 He says regardless of the community – or the need in the community – there’s something each of us can do to help.

 For more information on “Night of the Giving Dead” take a look at their Facebook Page.
-If you would like to make a monetary donation for costumes click here.
+If you would like to make a monetary donation for costumes you can visit their website.